Wholesale inflation in US edged up in July from low levels

 The Labor Department reported Friday that its producer price index — which measures inflation before it hits consumers — rose 0.8% last month from July 2022.
 The latest figure followed a 0.2% year-over-year increase in June, which had been the smallest annual rise since August 2020.

 On a month-to-month basis, producer prices rose 0.3% from June to July, up from no change from May to June.
-Last month’s increase was the sharpest since January.
+Last month’s increase was the biggest since January.
+An increase in services prices, especially for management of investment portfolios, drove the month-to-month increase in wholesale inflation.
+Wholesale meat prices also rose sharply in July.

 Analysts said the July rise in wholesale prices, from the previous month’s low levels, still reflects an overall easing inflation trend.